 I’m doing some extra training at the moment ….
 Seriously, who thought 6am boxing sessions were a bright idea?!

-With 7 sessions a week I am having to careful to be kind to my body which means enforcing a couple of rest days and being spot on with my nutrition so that I can recover well.
+With 7 sessions a week I am having to careful to be kind to my body which means enforcing a rest day and being careful with my nutrition so that I can recover well.

 I have added these delights to my breakfast rotation and I hang out for them each time.